JaidedAI/EasyOCR/README.md

 ```

 Model weights for the chosen language will be automatically downloaded or you can
-download them manually from the [model hub](https://www.jaided.ai/easyocr/modelhub) and put them in a '~/.EasyOCR/model' folder
+download them manually from the [model hub](https://www.jaided.ai/easyocr/modelhub) and put them in the '~/.EasyOCR/model' folder

 In case you do not have a GPU, or your GPU has low memory, you can run the model in CPU-only mode by adding `gpu=False`.